scare-scale/ScareScale/src/content/movie/the-mouse-trap-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /bSAsy5lASVHJnoRKHlmBmYujlwv.jpg
+synopsis: "It's Alex's 21st Birthday, but she's stuck at the amusement arcade on a late shift so her friends decide to surprise her, but a masked killer dressed as Mickey Mouse decides to play a game of his own with them which she must survive."
 ---
-It's Alex's 21st Birthday, but she's stuck at the amusement arcade on a late shift so her friends decide to surprise her, but a masked killer dressed as Mickey Mouse decides to play a game of his own with them which she must survive.